“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 Involvement and Acceptance

 This one is a personal one, not really based on any study.
 I believe that fighting the imposter syndrome is not necessarily a good idea.
 Fighting sounds like a destructive and painful process.
-Instead, I’ve got better results by trying to accept my feelings and my thoughts, and try to gently change them, or at least let them pass without letting them poisoning my life.
+Instead, I’ve got better results by trying to accept my feelings and my thoughts, and trying to gently change them.
+Letting them pass without them poisoning my life works too.

 This is a difficult exercise, but gaining a minimum of control on our feeling is priceless.
 It doesn’t mean that we become robot, unable to have any feeling at all.
 It means that we can sort out our feelings from a distance.
 We can then allows the positive ones to flourish while discarding the negative ones.

 Again, meditation is the only method I found to do exactly that.
 If you have any other personal solution to achieve this kind of awareness, please tell us how.
 You know, the comment section, yadi yada.

 We saw earlier, according to most studies, that the age of a person is not a deciding factor for the imposter syndrome.
 That being said, this study found that people from 45 to 60 years old experience less these feelings than younger ones.
 Why?